jon-jacky/home/commonplace.md

   often and comes to be widely accepted, it will undermine the very nature of truth on which our society—and I mean all of human society—is based."

+- Tech Babble: AI Meets Dostoevsky's Grand Inquisitor, Eric Naiman, *TLS*, Jan 26 2024, p.
+7 (no link):

+  "In thirty years of teaching at Berkeley, I have read thousands of undergraduate essays, but until recently, I don't think any of my students had ever used the word 'delve'.
+As I read their compositions on *The Brothers Karamazov*, I saw that things had changed.
+(Several excerpts all including the word 'delve'.)
+There were other suddenly prominent words.
+Dostoevsky is an *intricate* and *complex* writer, certainly, but I never knew he was so *multifaceted*.

+  The villain, of course, was ChatGPT, an easy-to-access AI system released in 2022.
+Of thirty-six students taking my upper-level course on Dostoevsky, eight made such extensive use of the technology that it was easy to spot.
+You don't need an AI detection program.
+As Justice Poetter Stewart of the United States Supreme Court said about something else, 'I know it when I see it.' ...

+  ChatGPT essays now rarely make factual errors, as they had the previous semester ...
+Now, while they rarely muddle the details of a plot, and while they continue to be grammatically perfect, these essays still say almost nothing.
+In many cases the key word in the title -- hysteria, masculinity, time -- could be replaced by any other.
+And there are giveaway vocabulary items. ...
+ChatGPT 'weaves' and 'unravels' a lot of fabrics.
+It loves to talk about 'complexities', 'intricacies', and 'intricate webs'. ...
+It is infatuated with 'multifaceted' and nuts about 'nuanced'.  ,,.
+And strangely enough, it adores 'delve'.
+In this year's iteration, that is the word that jumps up and down and says: 'Look at me, I am AI.'

+  To be fair, some students seem to be using ChatGPT not to write an entire essay, but to draw up an outline, to write the introduction, to 'judge' and improve paragraphs, or just to see what their essay 'should be like'. ...
+The result, though, is nearly as deleterious, because the structure of the paper is that of a list, the ideas are banal and the AI language seeps in nonetheless.
+Eventually the students who work with ChatGPT may become so adept at understanding what 'good writing' looks like that they will not even need to use it: they themselves will become artificially intelligent.
+That won't be an improvement, because an essay that sounds as though it were written by a computer is not better than an essay actually written by one. ..."

 - A.I.D.E.: Artificial Intelligence Dedicated to Empathy, by Seattle Design Nerds, at *Seattle: City of the Future*,